OmnomnomTee/nuxt3-wasm-ffmpeg/README.md

 ## Development Server

 ⚠ **_The demo does not work correctly in development mode.
-Please build the application for production and preview the production build._**  Th
+Please build the application for production and preview the production build._**

 Start the development server on `http://localhost:3000`: